 The amount of compensation you can receive through unemployment benefits is typically calculated based on your wages during a 12-15 month period leading up to your first day of unemployment.
 This time frame is considered the “base period.”
 It is advantageous to maintain employment regularly during this period, as it lowers the total amount, which lessens your eligible compensation rate.

 Check the details of how to handle it with your state unemployment office.

 If you quit a temporary job without a just cause, you will generally not be eligible to resume benefits.
 If you complete the term of your temporary work, you will often be able to resume unemployment benefits as long as your benefit period hasn't expired.

 Accepting Suitable Employment

-Some states have suitable work requirements, which require unemployed workers to accept a position which is considered suitable.
-What is considered suitable employment varies from state to state, so check with your state unemployment office before turning down a job offer even if it's for a temporary or contract job rather than a permanent position.
+Some states have suitable work requirements, which require unemployed workers to accept a position that is considered suitable.
+However, what is considered suitable employment varies from state to state.
+So, check with your state unemployment office before turning down a job offer, even if it's for a temporary or contract job rather than a permanent position.

 In general, suitable work is determined by compensation, working conditions, health and ability, required skills, and commuting distance.
 In some states, union workers registered with local hiring halls are considered exempt from these suitable work requirements.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.